Deraj21/tank-tactics-game/Discord.md

   - 1 action token
   - A range of 2
 ### Playing the Game
-- To perform actions, a player needs to expend `action tokens`; they can be used to move, shoot, gift tokens, or upgrade a player's range.
+- To perform actions, a player needs to expend `action tokens`; they can be used to move, shoot, or upgrade a player's range.
 - **Play is live**, meaning there are no turns; players take actions whenever they please.
 Players can also take as many actions as they want, so long as they have sufficient tokens.
 - At the begining of each day, each player is given an additional action token.
 - The last player standing wins the game.
 ### Actions
-- Players take actions useing `commands` recognized by the `TankTacticsBot`. [more](#list-of-commands) on that below
+- Players take actions using `commands` recognized by the `TankTacticsBot`. [more](#list-of-commands) on that below
 - Players can spend 1 action token to do one of the following:
   - **Move** one square adjacent or diagonal to their current position
   - **Shoot** another player within their range*; shot players take -1 to their health; players are not able to heal